larspetrus/Roofpig/README.md

 Roofpig also allows combining moves.
 So you can do orientation safe slice moves like this: M = L'+R, E = D'+U and S = F'+B. And the 'w' moves like this: Rw = R>+L, Lw = L>+R, Uw = U>+D, Dw = D>+U, Fw=F>+B, Bw=B>+F

+If you combine moves that can't be done in parallell, like L+U or Rw+Fw2, horrible and amusing things will happen

 I could write much more, but trying things out in JSFiddle is probably more useful.
-Note that you can change the GTML and click Run to see what happens.
+Note that you can change the HTML and click Run to experiment.
 Here: http://jsfiddle.net/Lar5/MfpVf/

 **Defining the 'finished' state**